What is privacy?

 NSW Privacy legislation places specific obligations on the Institute when it collects, stores, uses and discloses an individual’s personal or health information.
 The Privacy laws that apply to the Institute are the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002.

-What are the Nan Tien Institute's obligations regarding privacy
+Nan Tien Institute’s obligations regarding privacy

 The Institute must ensure that the overall management of an individual’s personal and health information complies with NSW Privacy Legislation.

 When collecting an individual’s personal or health information, the Institute should describe how it will use that information, and should only use that information for that purpose, or a directly related purpose.

 Information should be stored securely, and access must be given to the information provider to update or correct his/her information.